-How They Work
+How Freestanding Punching Bags Work

-A freestanding punching bag consists of a cylindrical foam pad that wraps around a hollow plastic stem.
-The base of that stem is a wider plastic reservoir.
 When that reservoir is filled, it provides enough weight to keep the bag in place when struck.
 Models have a screw cap on or near the top for adding or removing material to provide that weight.

-Rocks are large enough that they won't leak through the screw cap -- or even through cracks in an older bag.
+Rocks are large enough that they won't leak through the screw cap — or even through cracks in an older bag.
 They also make a pleasant noise when the bag rattles after a particularly effective punch or kick.
 However, rocks can be harder to load into or out of the reservoir because they don't flow as well as water does.
 Using pea gravel instead of irregular stones can help minimize that disadvantage.